ajkenny84/Temporary/README.md

 ### External Links
-If you prefer real-time communication, a discord server is available here:
+If you prefer real-time communication, a discord server is available here (however, all bugs/features are still tracked here on github):
 abc.xyz

 Steam store page is here: